fostiropoulos/auto-dataset/README.md

 **Loading a single dataset**

-Easy to use with built-in 82 datasets and pre-processed feature vectors.
+Easy to use the built-in 82 datasets with the pre-processed feature vectors.
-A single dataset can be loaded by specifying `task_id` with custom arguments passed by `datasets_kwargs`.
+A single dataset can be loaded by specifying `task_id` while arguments specific to the dataset can be passed by `datasets_kwargs`.
 The dataset is a Pytorch Dataset class and can be used with [Pytorch DataLoader](https://pytorch.org/docs/stable/data.html) utilities.
 The list of supported datasets and their corresponding dataset names and task-ids can be found [HERE](assets/DATASET_TABLE.md).
 An example: